adigitalmonk/tango/README.md

 # Echo

-A simple tool for accepting TCP connections and handing them off to a dedicated process.
+A simple tool for accepting TCP connections and handing them off to a connection handler.

 ## Installation